PlayeRom/flightgear-addon-logbook/README.md

 1. **Date** – aircraft take-off date.
 This is the date taken from your OS, not the date in the simulator.
 I decided I'd know when I flew in my own time zone, in front of my own computer, rather than what the UTC or local time was in the simulation, which would not be valuable.
 If you have a different opinion and reasonable arguments, let me know.
 2. **Time** – aircraft take-off time.
 As for **Date** this is the time taken from the OS.
 3. **Aircraft** – the code name of the aircraft.
+4. **Variant** – the code name of the aircraft as its variant.
+Some aircraft are available in more than one variant, for example, we have an aircraft called "Cessna 182S" which also includes a variant called "Cessna 182T."
+If you select "Cessna 182S," you will see `c182s` in the **Aircraft** as well as **Variant** column.
+If you select "Cessna 182T", you will see `c182s` in the **Aircraft** column, but `c182t` in the **Variant** column.
+This way you have the main group of aircraft in the **Aircraft** column, and its variants in the **Variant** column.
+You should know that this is not a rule, and some aircraft do not distinguish between variants, such as the Cessna 172P.
+Then you will always see a variant of the aircraft in both columns, e.g. `c172p-amphibious`.
+If you want, you can manually correct the **Aircraft** column with a generic aircraft name, e.g. `c172p`, and leave `c172p-amphibious` in the **Variant** column.
+This will allow you to extract **Totals** statistics for a general group of aircraft no matter what variant (filtering by **Aircraft**), as well as more precisely for a specific variant of a given aircraft (filtering by **Variant**).
-4. **Type** - aircraft type as a one of following value: "heli" (helicopter), "balloon" (also airship), "space" (space ship), "seaplane" (also amphibious), "military", "glider", "turboprop", "bizjet", "airliner", "ga-single" (small piston single-engine general aviation), "ga-multi" (small piston multi-engine general aviation), "others" (undefined or not recognized).
+5. **Type** – aircraft type as a one of following value:
+    * "heli" (helicopter),
+    * "balloon" (also airship),
+    * "space" (space ship),
+    * "seaplane" (also amphibious),
+    * "military",
+    * "glider",
+    * "turboprop",
+    * "bizjet",
+    * "airliner",
+    * "ga-single" (small piston single-engine general aviation),
+    * "ga-multi" (small piston multi-engine general aviation),
+    * "others" (undefined or not recognized).
-5. **Callsign** – your callsign set for multiplayer.
+6. **Callsign** – your callsign set for multiplayer.
-6. **From** – the ICAO code of the airport from which you have taken off.
+7. **From** – the ICAO code of the airport from which you have taken off.
 If you are starting immediately in the air, this field will remain blank.
-7. **To** – the ICAO code of the airport where you landed.
+8. **To** – the ICAO code of the airport where you landed.
 If you did not land (e.g. by closing FG in flight) or by landing at an adventurous location, this field will remain blank.
-8. **Landings** – number of landings made.
+9. **Landings** – number of landings made.
 If you landed anywhere, a 1 will be entered here.
 If the flight ended without landing or the add-on was unable to detect a valid landing, a 0 will be entered here.
-9. **Crash** – if the add-on recognizes an aircraft crash, a 1 will be entered here, otherwise this field will be left blank.
+10. **Crash** – if the add-on recognizes an aircraft crash, a 1 will be entered here, otherwise this field will be left blank.
-10. **Day** – the number of hours spent flying during the day.
+11. **Day** – the number of hours spent flying during the day.
-11. **Night** – number of hours spent flying during the night.
+12. **Night** – number of hours spent flying during the night.
-12. **Instrument** – the number of hours flown during the IMC (Instrument Meteorological Conditions).
+13. **Instrument** – the number of hours flown during the IMC (Instrument Meteorological Conditions).
-13. **Duration** – total duration of the flight in hours, as the sum of **Day** and **Night**.
+14. **Duration** – total duration of the flight in hours, as the sum of **Day** and **Night**.
 The instrument is not added up here, as it is simply counted separately, regardless of whether it was day or night. **Duration** is calculated in real time, so if you speed up or slow down the simulation time, it will not be affected.
-14. **Distance** – total distance flown from take-off to landing, in nautical miles.
+15. **Distance** – total distance flown from take-off to landing, in nautical miles.
-15. **Fuel** – total fuel burned, in US gallons.
+16. **Fuel** – total fuel burned, in US gallons.
-16. **Max Alt** – maximum altitude, in feet, reached during flight.
+17. **Max Alt** – maximum altitude, in feet, reached during flight.
-17. **Note** – notes, by default the full name of the aircraft.
+18. **Note** – notes, by default the full name of the aircraft.
 This is a good place to enter your own notes as well.

 ## Viewing the logbook